Actifio/AGMPowerCLI/UsageExamples.md

 4. If I want to test this function how can I do this easily?

-    1. Create a new template with a single snapshot policy that never runs.
+    a.
+Create a new template with a single snapshot policy that never runs.
 You do this by clicking on *Except* and setting it to *everyday* so it snaps *everyday* except *everyday*    In the example below we call this template *testtemplate*
-    1. Create a large number of VMs with this GCLOUD command:
+    b.
+Create a large number of VMs with this GCLOUD command (edit to mtach your project):
     ```
     gcloud compute instances bulk create \
         --name-pattern=gcpdemo-### \